Laxman-Bairu/sample/README.md

 This is a simple Angular 16 app that includes a login form built with Reactive Forms.

 ## 🚀 Features
+- Register

-- Login form with username and password
+- Login with Registered username and password
 - Reactive Form validation
 - Angular 16 structure